artifacthealth/hl7parser/README.md

 <a name="length" />
 #### length
-The number of Segments in the Message.
+The number of segments in the Message.

 __Type:__ `number`

 <a name="get" />
 #### get(path)
-Gets a child node with the given path.
+Gets a child Node with the given path.

 __Parameters__
-* path `string | number`  - The path of the child node to retrieve.
+* path `string | number`  - The path of the child Node to retrieve.
 The path can be a number or string.
-If the path is a number, then child node at the specified index is returned.
+If the path is a number, then child Node at the specified index is returned.

 __Returns:__ `Node`

 <a name="set" />
 #### set(path, value)
-Sets a child node at the given path.
+Sets a child Node at the given path.

 __Parameters__
-* path `string`  - The path of the child node to set.
+* path `string`  - The path of the child Node to set.
 * value `any`  - The value to set at the given path.

 __Returns:__ `void`